sol-sk/GIT_Obsidian/W2024/W2024T1/COGS 401/COGS 401 D7 Reading Notes.md

 - Consonants: no significant effect
 - In debrief literally nobody noticed the matching or not; has non-conscious effect/intuition We have this knowledge..innately?
+"Marginal lexicon": you aren't taught, told how to use swear words -- furthest edge of "prescribed" grammar/lexicon